cserramontmany/ItemManager/README.md

-# ItemManagerApp Carles Serramontmany test-app for Wallapop frontend job opportunity.
+# ItemManagerApp Carles Serramontmany test-app

-first of all => thanks for the opportunity.

 I use bootrsrap to get an advantage on the styling, my plan was keeping it simple and clear.

-I've had a look on wallapop website ( desktop and smartphone) and my choice for the items was to render them like cards, following the general rules of wallapop design.
+I've had a look on wallapop website ( desktop and smartphone) and my choice for the items was to render them like cards design.
 - Cards aren't with a fixed height:
     - I was asked to show all the information, my first choice was to use ngx-masonry i was looking nice but filters weren't applied as I was expecting.
 Same for the images.
     - My resolution was to render with cards with auto height. and use css flex.